Observable tests of self-interacting dark matter in galaxy clusters: cosmological simulations with SIDM and baryons: Conclusions

 Density profiles and halo shapes are not directly observable, and inferring them from observations can be difficult.
 Especially for the case of halo shapes, there are many different definitions used when analysing simulations, and none of them map precisely on to what one would measure observationally.
 The density profiles and halo shapes we show are therefore merely illustrations of an effect, providing an indication of the magnitude of expected changes when changing DM model.
 A comparison with observational data will require the same method to also be run on simulations, for which full hydrodynamical simulations -- as presented here -- are ideal, because mock data sets can be generated from the different particle species simulated.

 We provided one example of generating observable (or at least close to observable) quantities from our simulated clusters, producing strong gravitational lensing maps of them (for examples, see Fig.~\ref{fig:strong_lensing_maps}) and analysing the properties of their critical curves.
-While we did not have a large number of simulated clusters of comparable mass with well-studied observed clusters, our results suggest that $\sigma/m < 1 \cmsg$ at a velocity of order $1000 \kms$.
+While we did not have a large number of simulated clusters of comparable mass with well-studied observed clusters, our results suggest that $\sigma/m = 1 \cmsg$ is in slight tension with observed cluster strong lensing.
 This was because a cross-section of this size leads to clusters with smaller Einstein radii at a given halo mass than is observed (Fig.~\ref{fig:M200-equiveinstein}).
 We note that this constraint is substantially weaker than the \citet{2001MNRAS.325..435M} constraint of $\sigma/m \lesssim 0.1 \cmsg$, because this earlier constraint relied on SIDM-only simulations for which moderate cross-sections lead to an absence of critical curves.
 This highlights the importance of including baryons in simulations with SIDM, both because of the direct effect of the baryonic distribution on observable quantities, as well as their indirect effect through influencing the structure of DM haloes.